longmakesstuff/SIMD-Art/README.md

 ### The why

-Currently I have been working a lots with Neon Register on ARM architecture and found myself falling in love with SIMD (Single Instruction Multiply Data) and generally parallel programming.
+Currently I have been working a lots with Neon Register on ARM architecture and found myself falling in love with SIMD (Single Instruction Multiple Data) and generally parallel programming.
 Normally, almost every modern CPU supports SIMD and a smart compiler will try its best to vectorize our code.
 But even the best compiler is not smart enough to understand the business logic, which is fundamental for enhancing code performance.
 Therefore, when we find ourself need a bit more speed push, but can not afford to run software